JelleZijlstra/typing-spec/spec/spec.rst

   it would not be sufficient to support type comments for backwards compatibility with Python 2.7, since the class definition may have a ``total`` keyword argument, as discussed below, and this isn't valid syntax in Python 2.7.)
-Instead, this PEP provides an alternative, assignment-based syntax for backwards compatibility, discussed in `Alternative Syntax`_.
+Instead, `Alternative Syntax`_ provides an alternative, assignment-based syntax for backwards compatibility.

 * String literal forward references are valid in the value types.